Gabriel2409/obsidian_notes/Domain Name System (DNS).md

 The DNS system needs:

-- The DNS protocal which will allow to exchange information about domains
+- The DNS protocol which will allow to exchange information about domains
 - A DNS server = a software able to handle DNS zones and answer DNS requests

 Note: Usually DNS requests are based on UDP protocol on port 53